 Use Odometer Tracking to Schedule Routine Maintenance

-Fuel card odometer tracking is also useful for scheduling regular vehicle maintenance.
-It can be used to indicate when oil changes, new tires, or other general maintenance may be needed on your fleet’s vehicles.
+Odometer tracking is also useful for scheduling regular vehicle maintenance.
+It can be used to indicate when oil changes, new tires, or other general maintenance may be needed.
 This helps stretch the life of your vehicles and avoid more costly maintenance down the road.

 Fuel card programs with odometer tracking and MPG reports can also help you detect and prevent fraudulent activity.

 Usually, when a fraudulent transaction occurs, the dishonest employee or thief does not have access to the company vehicle’s odometer reading.
 Because of this, the odometer entered will not be in line with the previous odometer entry.
 If the odometer entered is lower, then no MPG can be computed and you will see an error on your report.
 If they enter an odometer that is higher, then the MPG will be higher than expected.
 In either case, it should be immediately obvious something is wrong on your MPG reports.

 Sometimes, dishonest employees will purchase fuel for both an unauthorized and company vehicle in a single transaction.
 In these cases, odometer entries will still be sequential, so MPG can be computed.
 However, it is still easy to spot fraudulent activity on MPG reports.

 For example, if 10 gallons of a 30-gallon fuel purchase were dispensed into another vehicle, the MPG of the company vehicle will be significantly lower than usual.
 If the baseline MPG for the vehicle is 10 MPG, your MPG report would only show 6.67 MPG because 10 gallons were put into another vehicle.